 In the 1950s Germany was one of the six founding nations of the European Economic Community from which the European Union eventually developed and in which Germany is a key player.
 Franco-German cooperation was central to European economic integration in the 1980s and 1990s.

 After decades of lagging behind its economic strength, Germany's international profile has been growing.
 The country sent peacekeepers to the Balkans and its forces have been involved in operations in Afghanistan.
-Germany has also taken a firm line with Russia over the international crisis triggered by the latter's conflict with Ukraine.
+Germany has also taken a leading role in dealing with Russia's armed intervention in Ukraine.

-In recent years, the government's decision to allow large numbers of migrants from the Middle East and Africa has led to considerable social and political tension, and spurred the rise of the anti-migrant Alternative for Germany party.
+The government's decision in 2015 to allow large numbers of migrants from the Middle East and Africa has led to considerable social and political tension, and spurred the anti-migrant Alternative for Germany party's parliamentary breakthrough in the elections two years later.